 - The spindle itself

+- The spinale resent

-- The wheel mount
+The wheel mount

 - Flange assembly with blade.

 Although the spindle and wheel mount are balanced, the flange & blade assembly are the main reason for more vibrations.
 In most applications the existing vibrations of the flange & blade assembly can be tolerated without any balancing requirements.